Definition of Business Risk

 The several factors affecting the same are as follows:

-- Preference of Customers: Consumer preference play a major role in the business as it is ultimately the customer who is the king and the taste and choice of customers drive the market.
+- Preference of Customers: Consumer preference plays a major role in the business as it is ultimately the customer who is the king, and the taste and choice of customers drive the market.

-- Demand and Volumes of Sales: The demand-supply chain prevailing in the market and thus the volume of sales will impact the profit-making of every business.
+- Demand and Volumes of Sales: The demand-supply chain prevailing in the market and, thus, the sales volume will impact the profit-making of every business.

-- Competition: Competition plays a major role as businesses that are operating in a highly competitive market are exposed to more risk than the ones which operate in relatively less competition.
+- Competition: Businesses operating in a highly competitive market face more risk than those operating in relatively less competition because competition plays a major role.

 - Economic Scenario: Risks brought in by economic factors like inflation, economic recession impacting the demand-supply chain, and a higher rate of interest eating away profit.